 Radost Ruseva, Psychological Therapist

-2018: MSc (Master of Science) Advanced Counselling and Psychotherapy Studies (Counselling Children and Young People; Bereavement and Loss; Expressive Therapies; Research Methods), University of Salford – in progress
+2020 – (expected) MSc (Master of Science) Advanced Counselling and Psychotherapy Studies (Counselling Children and Young People; Bereavement and Loss; Expressive Therapies; Research Methods), University of Salford

 2018: BSc (Bachelor of Science) Counselling and Psychotherapy: Professional Practice, University of Salford – First Class Honours.

 Furthermore, I have worked at Women’s Housing Action Group (WHAG) as a domestic abuse counsellor where I saw women who are homeless or who are at risk of homelessness, and women who have experienced domestic abuse, alcohol and substance misuse or abuse.

 How I work

 Person-centred counselling is the core foundation of my work – I provide a safe, non-judgemental, warm space.
 However, I also use different theories and approaches like CBT-E, Narrative therapy and Expressive Therapies to inform my practice and suit individual needs.

 My interests include research, pluralism, and expressive therapies.